 Where an application is deemed to be complex, or needs to undergo particularly rigorous scrutiny, it may take several weeks to process.

 Can spouses and dependants join sole representatives in the UK?

-Your spouse, civil partner, unmarried partner and dependent children may apply to join a sole representative in the UK.
+Your spouse, civil partner, unmarried partner and dependent children under the age of 18 years may apply to join a sole representative in the UK.
 Dependants will be granted the same period of leave as the main applicant and will be able to work without restriction in the UK.

 Can sole representatives apply for permanent residence in the UK?

 At the end of successfully completing a five-year period on this type of visa, the holder can - subject to certain requirements - qualify to apply for permanent residence or indefinite leave to remain.

 What if a UK branch/subsidiary has already been established?

 Sole representative visas are only available to overseas firms that have no branch, subsidiary or presence in the UK.
 However, it is permissible to form a UK company in anticipation of such an appointment, so long as that UK company exists only as a shell entity and has not started to trade yet.

 If you are planning to submit your own visa application but are not fully certain that you have provided the right documents or the correct information, our Document Checking Service is an excellent opportunity to receive legal advice and identify any weaknesses or mistakes before your application is submitted.